Updated: Dec 17, 2021

-Roll the pasta sheet to enclose the filling and place it seam side down, on the dish.
-Repeat with the remaining ingredients until the layer of cannelloni is complete.
+Roll the pasta sheet to enclose the filling and place it seam side down on the dish.
+Repeat with the remaining ingredients until one layer of cannelloni is complete.

-Cover the layer of cannelloni with the tomato sauce so that each pasta roll is nicely covered in it.
+Cover the layer of cannelloni with the tomato sauce so that each pasta roll is nicely covered.

-If you prefer sprinkle the top with Parmesan cheese and mozzarella.
-Drizzle over some extra virgin olive oil.
-Bake for a further 5 minutes or until nicely browned on top.
+If you prefer, sprinkle the top with Parmesan cheese and mozzarella.
+Drizzle over some extra virgin olive oil—grill for a further 5 minutes or until nicely browned on top.

 Rest at room temperature for 15 minutes covered, then serve.

 Follow along on Instagram @_pastajourney_ and Facebook https://www.facebook.com/pastajourney

 The A-Z of Making Pasta Shapes series is well underway on my social platforms, and I'm already having so much fun teaching you how to make pasta shapes.
 Have you managed to join in?
 I hope so, but if not, here's a recap.